 Active Substrate

 There are many active substrates in the market.
-In this article, I am not going to dive details into active substrate as cherry shrimps don’t need active substrate.
+In this article, I am not going to dive into details about active substrate, as cherry shrimps don’t need active substrate.

 Here are some of the popular active substrates for caridina shrimps: